SUMIT4859/Hospital-Management-System/README.md

-# Create and write a README.md file for Hospital Management System

-readme_content = """
 # Hospital Management System

 A full-stack web application built using PHP, MySQL, HTML, CSS, and Bootstrap, designed to manage and streamline hospital operations.
 It includes modules for admin, doctors, and patients, featuring secure role-based access, record management, appointment scheduling, and billing functionalities.